realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 - Which to adapt
 - Which to phase out

-These decisions must be owned and explained.
+Those decisions must be owned and explained.

 ---

-## 14. Final Compression
+## 15. Final Compression

 Structural legitimacy requires: